franpass87/FP-Privacy-and-Cookie-Policy/fp-privacy-cookie-policy/readme.txt

 3. Registro consensi con esportazione CSV e informazioni anonimizzate.

 == Changelog ==
+= 1.4.0 =
+* Added a live consent update indicator with tooltip and time metadata stored alongside the consent state.
+* Improved dataLayer pushes and custom events by reusing the recorded timestamp for analytics consistency.
+* Enhanced accessibility by exposing the last update time via `aria-describedby` on the manage preferences button.

 = 1.3.2 =
 * Aligned the consent identifier cookie lifetime with the configured consent duration and exposed filters for advanced tuning.
 * Ensured the consent identifier cookie inherits secure defaults, including the SameSite=Lax directive.